sigreipel/Portfolio/README.md

 [Game Recommendation Platform Repo](https://github.com/sigreipel/GameAggregatorCapstone/tree/main)

-Django-based web application that aggregates and recommends video game news, updates, and developer information.
+Game Recommendation Platform is a Django-based web application that aggregates and recommends video game news, updates, and developer information.
 It allows users to personalize their experience by following or blocking specific games or developers.
 The platform also includes a custom authentication system and a structured database design.

 <ins>__Features:__</ins>
   Custom Authentication System